Manny Travers, Executive Director

 Lindsay Jacquard, President

-Lindsay Jacquard is an arts educator and administrator from Nova Scotia, now living in Saint John, New Brunswick.
+Lindsay Jacquard (she/her) is an arts educator and administrator from Nova Scotia, now living in Saint John, New Brunswick.
 She holds a Graduate Diploma in Arts Management from Queen’s University and a Bachelor of Fine Arts from NSCAD University.
 She is passionate about encouraging and enabling creative pursuits, working with organizations such as the Ross Creek Centre for the Arts, Halifax Regional Municipality, and Imperial Theatre.
 Lindsay’s own artistic practice involves painting, portraiture, strangeness, and play.

 Contact: third.space.president@gmail.com